CursedSliver/Crumbs-engine/README.md

 - To create a new component, use `new Crumbs.component[component key](obj)`.
 - Attach the component to the component key either by itself or in an array with other components.
 - Components can be used for more complex behaviors, such as cursor interaction, draw settings, pattern fill, text, and more.
+- You can disable the warnings for having multiple of the same component on an object with `Crumbs.prefs.warnDuplicateComponents`.

 ### `Crumbs.component.pointerInteractive`
 - Handles interaction with the mouse, allowing for hover detection and click detection.
 - Always maximally fits the width and height of the object it's attached to.
+- Helpful tip: You can see the collider boxes of objects with this component by setting `Crumbs.prefs.colliderDisplay` to 1.
 #### `pointerInteractive` Component Properties

 | Property            | Type     | Default   | Description                                                                 |